tik-tik~ tik-tik~

 "It'll be the white car in the front."

-Once they were ready, they walked outside and headed for the front, looking for a car with its hazards on.
-They spotted one in the rain, its headlights cutting through while they rushed toward it.
+Once they were ready, they stepped outside and headed toward the front, searching for a car with its hazards on.
+They spotted one through the rain, its headlights cutting across the downpour while they hurried toward it.
 The man walked faster and knocked on the glass.

-The window rolled down, the dome light letting both sides see each other.
+The window rolled down, the dome light giving both sides a clear look at each other.

 "Come on in!"

-Valentina pulled open the rear door and climbed inside, taking little Yan when she was passed over.
-The door shut with a dull thump after the man climbed into the back.
+Valentina pulled open the rear door and climbed inside, taking Jie when she was passed over.
+The door shut with a dull thump after the man climbed in beside them.

 "The heat's already on so it won't take long."

-The young feline at the wheel said, glancing into the rearview mirror to make sure they were settled and buckled.
-The steady rhythm of the wipers filled the silence, merging into the slow traffic.
+The young said, throwing a glance into the rearview mirror, making sure they were settled and buckled.
+The steady rhythm of the wipers filled the silence, blending into the slow crawl of traffic.

 "Sorry about the wait.
 My mom probably told you what happened."

-Valentina gave a small nod.
-The three of them relaxing in the warmth.
+Valentina gave a small nod, the three of them easing into the warmth.

 A few long seconds passed.